 The mission at C. R. Bard, Inc. is to advance the delivery of health care by developing, manufacturing, and supplying products and services in the areas of Urology, Oncology, Vascular, and Surgical medicine.
-For almost 100 years, BARD has developed a reputation for quality, integrity, service, and innovation in all areas of our business - including our commitment to the healthcare industry, our local communities, and our employees.
+For over 100 years, BARD has developed a reputation for quality, integrity, service, and innovation in all areas of our business - including our commitment to the healthcare industry, our local communities, and our employees.
 Our ultimate goal is to strengthen the health and well-being of our communities by improving the quality of life for people around the world.

 As a result, BARD takes seriously our corporate citizenship because we consider our commitment to the community as an investment in social improvement.
 We have leveraged our limited resources by developing a comprehensive Corporate Giving Program that includes cash grants, product donations, employee matching gifts program, federated campaigns, and employee volunteerism.
 Our focus is best invested in the areas where BARD has its greatest expertise.
 Therefore, BARD has developed the following three initiatives that are supported by cash grants through the C. R. Bard Foundation.

 Because of our role in the global health care industry, BARD is committed to improving the quality of life through health care.
 The Foundation primarily supports selected grants in the fields of Urology, Oncology, Vascular and Surgical Specialties.
 Partnerships are developed as a result of sharing BARD's core values of quality, integrity, service and innovation.
 Health Care Commitment donations may include scholarship programs, public health and education awareness campaigns and fellowship support to organizations such as hospitals, hospital foundations, medical and nursing schools and universities and other non-profit organizations.
 Grant proposals may be submitted in accordance with the Application Guidelines.

 For an application for Health Care Commitment, please click here.